Skip to main content

 Thesis

-Crude oil is back in risk-premium mode, rising 2.22% to $94.40 after fresh headlines around Middle East conflict, tighter physical markets, and refinery/fuel drawdowns.
-The tape is bullish in the short run.
+Crude oil is back in risk-premium mode, rising 2.22% to $94.40 after fresh headlines around Middle East conflict, tighter physical markets, and refinery/fuel risk retreats.
+The tape is constructive in the short run.
 The model stack is more complicated.

 What changed today